opendatamesh-initiative/odm-site-platform/docs/architecture/utility-plane/notification/adapters/blindata.md

 ## Technologies

-Other than the default Java, Maven and Spring technologies, the the Blindata Notification Adapter does not make use of any particular technology.
+Other than the default Java, Maven and Spring technologies, the Blindata Notification Adapter does not make use of any particular technology.

 ## References